Björn Höcke: Allegations of antisemitism

 A replica of the Holocaust memorial was erected on the property adjacent to Höcke.

 Höcke gave a speech in Dresden in January 2017, in which, referring to the Holocaust memorial in Berlin (the Memorial to the Murdered Jews of Europe), he stated that "we Germans are the only people in the world who have planted a memorial of shame in the heart of their capital," and suggested that Germans "need to make a 180-degree change in their commemoration policy."

-The speech was widely criticized as antisemitic or neo-nazi, among others by Jewish leaders in Germany, and he was described by his party chairwoman, Frauke Petry, in response as a "burden to the party."
+The speech was widely criticized as antisemitic or neo-nazi by Jewish leaders in Germany, among others, and in response he was described by his party chairwoman, Frauke Petry, as a "burden to the party."
 As a result of his speech, the majority of leaders of the AfD asked in February 2017 that Björn Höcke be expelled from the party.
 In May 2018 an AfD tribunal ruled that Höcke was allowed to stay in the party.

 After Höcke's "monument of shame" comment, the Center for Political Beauty, a Berlin-based art collective, erected a full-scale replica of one section of the Holocaust memorial in Berlin within viewing distance of Höcke's home in Bornhagen as a reminder of German history.

 In an interview with The Wall Street Journal, Höcke claimed that "Hitler was regarded as only bad".

-In March 2020 a video of Höcke emerged attacking critics of his Flügel Sachsen-Anhalt faction, in which he stated "Die, die nicht in der Lage sind das Wichtigste zu leben, was wir zu leisten haben, nämlich die Einheit, dass die allmählich auch mal ausgeschwitzt werden" ("Those who are not able to live up to the most important thing we have to achieve, that being unity, they will gradually be sweated out"), with the verb "ausgeschwitzt" sounding similar to Auschwitz.
+In March 2020 a video of Höcke emerged attacking critics of his Flügel Sachsen-Anhalt faction, in which he stated, "Die, die nicht in der Lage sind das Wichtigste zu leben, was wir zu leisten haben, nämlich die Einheit, dass die allmählich auch mal ausgeschwitzt werden" ("Those who are not able to live up to the most important thing we have to achieve, that being unity, they will gradually be sweated out"), with the verb "ausgeschwitzt" sounding similar to Auschwitz.
 The faction had been placed under surveillance by the Federal Office for the Protection of the Constitution shortly before the video surfaced.